Session

 In this session, I’ll share how I built PBIX A11y, a free, browser-based accessibility checker for Power BI, using AI to turn a recurring frustration into a practical solution.

-This is a behind-the-scenes look at the journey, from identifying the gap and reframing the problem from a user perspective, to designing meaningful checks and making deliberate decisions around usability, trust, and compliance.
-I’ll also share how Copilot became a prompting companion throughout the process, helping refine ideas, iterate faster, and expose the limitations that required better prompting and human judgement.
-I’ll show how AI accelerated development, but also where domain knowledge was essential to ensure outputs were accurate, useful, and responsible.
+This is a behind-the-scenes look at the full journey, from identifying the gap and reframing the problem from a user perspective, to designing meaningful checks and creating a tool that is both usable and trustworthy.
+I’ll show how Copilot acted as a prompting companion throughout the process, helping to accelerate development, refine ideas, and expose the limits of AI that required stronger prompts and informed human judgement.

-Attendees will leave with a practical perspective on what it really takes to turn an idea into a purposeful AI solution, including the trade-offs and constraints involved.
+Attendees will leave with a practical and honest perspective on what it takes to turn an idea into a purposeful AI solution, understanding not just how to build faster with AI, but how to build responsibly.

 Juliana Smith